-New employees must submit their initial university staff professional plan or classified staff Performance Management Plan (PMP) to SEHD HR at sehdhr@ucdenver.edu within the first 31 days of employment or job change (professional plans for university staff employees are submitted electronically via Formstack).
-Supervisors should be copied on the email so we know it has been approved.
-Keep in mind, professional plans are a collaborative process between the employee and supervisor, addressing current initiatives and clear expectations.
+New employees must submit their initial university staff performance evaluation plan or classified staff Performance Management Plan (PMP) with their supervisor's approval to SEHD HR at sehdhr@ucdenver.edu within the first 31 days of employment or job change.
+These plans are a collaborative process between the employee and supervisor, addressing current initiatives and goals, and setting clear expectations.